 Please describe any special resources or accommodations required to by your special session (e.g. equipment, exhibit space, and so on).

 - IMPORTANT: Please be advised that, per long standing policy, 2024 AIS Conference participants may only present one paper at the conference.
 If more than one paper abstract is submitted for consideration, only the first one received will be forwarded to the program committee for consideration.
 There are other ways to participate in multiple panels--as chair, discussant, or as an attentive member of the audience (much appreciated by presenters).
 Participating in a Roundtable in addition to presenting a paper is fine.

 For questions please contact the Program Chair at Biennial24@associationforiranianstudies.org

 Wait for the results of the adjudication

 After you submit your proposal, you can check the status of your submission by visiting your Conference Submissions page.
 When your proposal is reviewed, you will receive an email with the results

 Pre-arranged panels and independent paper proposals undergo a peer-review process by a Program Committee of scholars, whose names and academic affiliations will be published on the AIS website after the closing of the submissions process.
-All applicants will be notified of the status of their proposals in the (late) fall of 2021, so that the approved candidates will have sufficient time to arrange funding through their institutions, or to apply for entry visas (where applicable).
+All applicants will be notified of the status of their proposals in December of 2023, so that the approved candidates will have sufficient time to arrange funding through their institutions, and to apply (if necessary) for Mexican entry visas.